Credal Prediction based on Relative Likelihood: Experimental Details

 \subsection{Computing Uncertainty}

 Computing the total and aleatoric uncertainty involves solving a per instance optimization problem, after which the epistemic uncertainty is obtained as their difference (see \cref{eq:measures}).
-This optimization is performed using SciPy’s \texttt{minimize} function with the SLSQP solver and the default parameters.

-\textbf{Interval-Based} For the interval-based credal sets, the optimization is initialized with the mean of the predicted distributions, bounded between the lower and upper probabilities for each class, and constrained to ensure that the solution forms a valid probability distribution, namely, the class probabilities must sum to $1$.

-\textbf{Convex Hull} For the credal sets based on the convex hull, the optimization is done on the weights of convex combination, instead of the probability distribution.
-Uniform weights are used as the initial value, the weights are bounded between $0$ and $1$, and constrained to sum to $1$.

-\textbf{Estimated Computing Time} Here, we provide an estimated upper bound of the computation time for computing the lower and upper entropy of a credal set based on the example of the largest possible credal set, namely the full probability simplex for a $10$-class problem, such as CIFAR-10.
+This optimization is performed using SciPy’s \texttt{minimize} function with the SLSQP solver and the default parameters. \paragraph{Interval-Based} For the interval-based credal sets, the optimization is initialized with the mean of the predicted distributions, bounded between the lower and upper probabilities for each class, and constrained to ensure that the solution forms a valid probability distribution, namely, the class probabilities must sum to $1$. \paragraph{Convex Hull} For the credal sets based on the convex hull, the optimization is done on the weights of convex combination, instead of the probability distribution.
+Uniform weights are used as the initial value, the weights are bounded between $0$ and $1$, and constrained to sum to $1$. \paragraph{Estimated Computing Time} Here, we provide an estimated upper bound of the computation time for computing the lower and upper entropy of a credal set based on the example of the largest possible credal set, namely the full probability simplex for a $10$-class problem, such as CIFAR-10.
 For this largest set, computing the upper entropy using an interval-based credal set takes on average $0.03$ seconds, while computing the lower entropy takes about $0.02$ seconds.
 For the convex hull-based credal set of the same size, the average computation time is $0.07$ seconds for upper entropy and $0.03$ seconds for lower entropy.
 To simplify our estimation, we average these times and assume that for a single instance it takes $0.03$ seconds to optimize the lower entropy and $0.04$ seconds to optimize upper entropy, summing up to $0.07$ seconds of computing time per instance.

 In the Out-of-Distribution (OoD) detection experiments, we need to compute both lower and upper entropy for each instance in both the in-Distribution (iD) and OoD datasets.
 Each dataset contains $10,000$ instances, resulting in roughly $23$ minutes of computation time per model to obtain the epistemic uncertainty across all instances.
 Since we run three seeds per model and evaluate $12$ different models, the total runtime for a single OoD experiment on one dataset is approximately $14$ hours.
 As we evaluate OoD detection across five datasets, the total computing time amounts to around $70$ hours excluding any time needed to train models beforehand.